 Written by Marie Fischborn and Volker Koch, Blue Solutions Initiative

-The Blue Solutions Initiative participated at the Fourth International Marine Protected Areas Congress (IMPAC4) took place under the theme Marine Protected Areas: Bringing the people and ocean together” from September 4 to 8, 2017 in La Serena-Coquimbo (Chile).
+The Blue Solutions Initiative participated at the Fourth International Marine Protected Areas Congress (IMPAC4) that took place under the theme Marine Protected Areas: Bringing the people and ocean together from September 4 to 8, 2017 in La Serena-Coquimbo (Chile).
 Over 800 attendants from conservation institutions, government agencies, academic and research institutions and civil society participated in the event and discussed many different aspects of how Marine Protected Areas (MPAs) are essential tools for sustainable development and biodiversity conservation.

 Written by Carolin Hoffmann, Blue Solutions Initiative